michaelosgood/selenium/README.md

 # selenium

-## Automated Scripts using Selenium WebDriver and ChromeDriver
+## Automated Scripts using Selenium Webdriver, ChromeDriver, and Geckodriver